 Sidewalks and bike roads tend to be way too narrow.
 You simply can’t bike next to someone or pass by someone, which seems weird to me.
 When I ride behind a slow person on my way to work I have the option to go slow for the remainder of my journey or move over to the slippery wet grass.
 My colleague has a similar problem: every single day he plays a game of chicken with someone (the same person) coming from a different direction on his way to work—he claims he’s always the one staying on the path.

-Okay, it’s not surprising a country that makes great cars has a lot of car lovers.
-Still, I didn’t expect that a big city with such a good public transportation system is full of people who like to show off their cars.
-Perhaps part of it has to do with the neighborhood I live in, but even downtown I’ve spotted countless sports cars, Porsches, and Jaguars.
+Okay, it’s not surprising that the country of Volkswagen and BMW has a lot of car lovers.
+Still, I didn’t expect that such a big city with excellent public transportation has so many showy cars.
+It may have to do with the neighborhood I live in, but even downtown I’ve spotted countless Porsche and Mercedes sports cars.

 As a vegan-ish flexitarian myself I was happy to discover that German restaurants tend to serve vegan and vegetarian dishes.
 But I get the impression that most Berliners gravitate towards a diet of pork, bread, and beer.
-Halloumi cheese is also tremendously popular.
+Halloumi cheese (very rubbery, very fatty) is also popular.
 We order HelloFresh four nights a week and, although the recipes are tasty, we typically leave out about a thousand calories in cheese and cooking cream per meal.